nsmsn/personal-site-v2/src/now.md

 ## Knoxville

 The Scruffy Little City continues to be home base.
-I’ve been enjoying learning more local history by attending the [Knoxville History Project](https://knoxvillehistoryproject.org/)’s regular [events on Zoom](https://knoxvillehistoryproject.org/events/).
+Now that it’s getting warmer, I’ve been enjoying all the great parks in town and nearby, allergies be damned.